PtxDK/Master/notes/notes.meeting.20.8.20.md

-- noi flemming this time
+- no flemming this time
 - what other projects are there
 - try to have it overlapp with other projects that erik is working on
 - try to see if there is a section that can use the project